 She was next spotted by policeman William Smith.
 He saw her speaking with a man wearing a felt hat and carrying an 18-inch package.
 They were opposite the International Working Men’s Educational Club at 40 Berner Street at 12:35am.
 Within a half-hour of that sighting Elizabeth was found dead.
 The discovery was made around 1:00am on Sunday, 30 September, when a steward of the club, Louis Diemschutz, drove into the adjacent Dutfield’s Yard.
 He was in a two-wheeled cart pulled by a pony.
 Something spooked the pony and it shied.
 When Diemschutz struck a match, he found Elizabeth with the blood still flowing from her body because of a gaping wound on her neck.

 Detectives immediately arrived and questioned neighbors.
 Ultimately, no one heard or saw anything.
 Club members were also no help as they all claimed to have noticed nothing unusual when they departed the club between 12:30 and 12:50am.
 A Dr. Phillips was deposed at trial, and he gave testimony as to the discoveries made during post-mortem that was performed by him and Dr. Frederick William Blackwell.
-One newspaper published a summary of their findings:
+The Belfast Weekly published a summary of their findings:

 “Over both shoulders, especially over the right, under the collar-bone, and in front of the chest, there was bluish discolouration … There was a keenly-cut incision six inches in length across the throat, the dimensions and position of which witness described with great anatomical fullness and in such a manner as to be quite intelligible to the jury.
 It was evident, he said, that hemorrhage, which probably resulted in death, was caused by the partial severance of the left carotid artery. … There was no recent external injury to the body save to the neck.
 The lower lobe of the left ear was torn, as if by the removal or wearing through of an earring.”

-Elizabeth was not the only victim discovered that night.
+Elizabeth was not the only of Jack the Ripper’s canonical victims that night.
 Another victim, Catherine “Kate” Eddowes, was also killed in the early hours of 30 September, and thus, these two murders by the Ripper are commonly be referred to as the “double event.”

 Catherine was known as “Kate Conway” or “Kate Kelly” because of her two successive common-law husbands.
 She was first with an ex-soldier, Thomas Conway, but after she began drinking, Conway, who was a teetotaler, left her on “bad terms” and she then met and began living with John Kelly.
 It was at that time she took up casual prostitution to pay her rent.
 In addition, she and Kelly also worked a harvest in Kent in the summer of 1888.
 After they returned to London, he took four of their last sixpence to get a bed at a lodging house while she took twopence to stay at the Mile End Casual Ward in a neighboring parish.
 The couple met again the following morning, 29 September, but split up later in the day.
 That same evening, around 8:30pm, she was discovered lying drunk in the road on Aldgate High Street by policeman Louis Robinson, who took her into custody.